cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 * The web server more-or-less makes an OCSP request for its *own* certificate.
 * The CA responds with a standard OCSP response, including the certificate identifier, the certificate status, and a timestamp indicating how long the returned information is valid.
 All of this is signed by the CA.
-* The web server appends the CA’s OCSP response to its own certificate when presenting it to the client.
+* The web server appends the CA's OCSP response to its own certificate when presenting it to the client.
 * The client verifies the OCSP response as if it came from the CA itself (after checking the signature).
 If an invalid response is presented, the client performs its own OCSP request.

 OCSP stapling tries to work around the problem of clients failing open when no OCSP response is returned, though the solution is incomplete (a malicious party that can potentially strip both the stapled OCSP response and block the client OCSP requests).
 It does resolve the privacy and load issues of the original OCSP implementation, however.